FarzanehJafari1987/JambaTalk/README.md

 python demo_BIWI.py --wav_path "demo/wav/test.wav" --subject M1
 ```

 Results will be saved in `demo/output/`.
+You can also put your own test audio file (.wav format) under the `demo/wav` folder and specify the argument `--wav_path "demo/wav/test.wav"` accordingly.

 ---